UNDP, Japan, and Georgia’s National Forestry Agency Are Presenting a Manga Tale about Forests and Humans

-“In Japan, people of all ages and walks of life read and watch manga.
-It is rewarding to see that in Georgia, this unique piece of Japanese culture serves to protect forests, reduce emissions, and counter climate change,” said H.E.
-Imamura Akira, Ambassador of Japan to Georgia.
+H.E.
+Imamura Akira, Ambassador of Japan to Georgia, remarked, "In Japan, people of all ages and walks of life read and watch manga.
+It is rewarding to see that in Georgia, this unique piece of Japanese culture serves to protect forests, reduce emissions, and counter climate change."

-"It is lovely to see a message of peace and harmony expressed with such style.
-Japan's essential support to forest protection here, in Georgia, is brought to a wide audience in this wonderful manga cartoon”, said Nick Beresford, UNDP Resident Representative in Georgia.
+Nick Beresford, UNDP Resident Representative in Georgia, expressed his admiration for the project, stating, "It is lovely to see a message of peace and harmony expressed with such style.
+Japan's essential support to forest protection here, in Georgia, is brought to a wide audience in this wonderful manga cartoon."

 Georgia’s Climate Promise

-Georgia’s lush forests cover over 43 percent of the country’s territory and provide millions of people with a source of livelihood, clean water, fresh air and disaster protection.
-Forests capture greenhouse gas emissions and counter the harmful effects of climate change.
-Nevertheless, this priceless natural resource is threatened by excessive use, illegal logging and wildfires.
-Almost three-quarters of Georgia’s population, especially people living in rural areas, still rely on firewood for heating and other needs.
+Almost three-quarters of Georgia’s population, particularly people living in rural areas, rely on firewood for heating and other needs.
 Unsustainable timber consumption reaches 2.4 million cubic meters a year, which costs Georgia around GEL446 million annually.
 Wildfires destroy and damage thousands of hectares of forest every year.